kshinoz98/Engineering_4_Notebook/README.md

 ### Reflection

-The most important with graphing shapes on an OLED is to remember to add
+The most important with graphing shapes on an OLED is to remember to add all of the things which I don't know what they d0, but it makes the OLED work somehow.
+Mostly I just copied the setup from [the other OLED assignment](https://github.com/kshinoz98/Engineering_4_Notebook/blob/main/raspberry-pi/AccelerationLedwithOLED.py),  and then took the code for the shapes from the [assignment description](https://docs.google.com/document/d/1KCBRdXvBH3f9Y_2-jsDIqE5rnnvT4tHXzIdyI31n-_Q/edit).
+Also, if you notice, in my video I had a lot more hardware than what was on the wiring diagram.
+This is because I saved the wiring from the previous OLED assignment, something that saved me a ton of time, instead of having to rewire another accelerometer.

 &nbsp;